WA6YDQ/dbasic/Readme.txt

 basic file will be loaded and executed. dbasic will terminate when the basic program ends.

-If no filename is given, a Ready prompt will be displayed.
-You can enter basic lines or commands.
+If no filename is given, a Ready prompt will be displayed and interactive mode is started.
+You can then enter basic lines or commands.

+These are the basic commands dbasic understands: save [filename]	(save the buffer to a disk file) load [filename]	(load a disk file to the buffer) new 		(delete the buffer) list		(display the basic lines in the buffer) run		(start running the basic program) exit & quit	(exit dbasic w/o saving) free		(show available buffer memory)

 Line numbers are required, all characters (except between double quotes "" are lower case. (this may change later).